FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Experiments

 \subsection{Voice Conversion}

 We conduct one-shot voice conversion experiments to verify that FocalCodec can effectively disentangle speaker information from content despite its single-codebook design.
-This task involves converting speech from a source speaker to an arbitrary target speaker using reference speech from the target speaker.
+This task involves

+converting speech from a source speaker to an arbitrary target speaker using reference speech from the target speaker.
 For single-codebook baselines, including FocalCodec, we use $k$-nearest neighbors search in the codec feature space, as in \cite{baas2023knnvc}.
-Specifically, we replace each frame in the reconstructed feature sequence (right before the decoder) with the average of the $k = \text{4}$ closest matches in terms of cosine distance from \emph{continuous} features extracted from the reference.
+Specifically, we replace each frame in the reconstructed feature sequence (right before the decoder) with the average of the $k$ = 4 closest matches in terms of cosine distance from {continuous} features extracted from the reference.
 For multi-codebook baselines, instead, we follow the procedure in \cite{zhang2024speechtokenizer}.
 The source and reference speech are tokenized, and the first codebook tokens from the source are concatenated with the second-to-last codebook tokens from the reference.
 The resulting sequence is then forwarded to the decoder.
 If sequence lengths differ, the reference is truncated or circularly padded as needed.
 Effective disentanglement of content and speaker information between first and subsequent codebooks is expected to yield fair voice conversion performance.
 We conduct voice conversion experiments on \textbf{VCTK}~\cite{veaux2017cstr}, which includes parallel utterances from different speakers.
 To create the test set, we randomly select an utterance from a source speaker, the corresponding utterance from a target speaker, and an utterance with different content from the same target speaker to act as the reference.
 Among available reference utterances, we select the longest to minimize padding issues.
-We repeat this process for each speaker, for each of the $\sim \text{24}$ parallel utterances, resulting in a dataset with 2521 samples.
+We repeat this process for each speaker, for each of the $\sim$\text{24} parallel utterances, resulting in a dataset with 2521 samples.
 To evaluate performance, we use UTMOS, dWER, Sim, and RTF as defined in \cref{subsec:speech_resythesis}.